-After exerting SO much energy throughout that first day 😉 we gallantly moved ourselves back to the Beach Bar in the evening, where we enjoyed the stunning sunset alongside a couple of pizzas and couple of vinos.
+After exerting SO much energy throughout that first day 😉 we gallantly moved back to the Beach Bar in the evening, where we enjoyed the stunning sunset alongside a couple of pizzas and couple of vinos.

 As this happened to be our nearest beach, we found ourselves revisiting it a few times throughout the week and naturally had to explore a little further.
 Further down, but still along the beachfront, we found multiple luxury resorts and private villas, the kind that we had envisaged for our own trip – but we were seriously surprised by the cost.
-Before visiting, I heard many rumours that Bali was cheap, but I’m afraid that this is not true across the board – and I don’t really know where these people were getting their intell from!
+Before visiting, I heard many rumours that Bali was cheap, but I’m afraid that this is not true across the board – and I don’t really know where these people were getting their intel from!

 We did our best to find a nice restaurant in Sanur for dinner, but this proved to be another challenge!
-Initially we sought to avoid Western-Style eateries as it didn’t seem very adventurous, but this left us with few options in Sanur.
+Initially, we sought to avoid Western-Style eateries as it didn’t seem very adventurous, but this left us with few options in Sanur.
 We did try a restaurant in one of the nicer looking hotels as we were willing to pay a bit extra for a meal that didn’t disagree with our stomachs, but alas, it was not meant to be :’).
 In fact, the best meal we had was when we spent the day exploring Ubud – plus it was the cheapest!

-As well as exploring Ubud, we also took a trip to the zoo, but aside from that we struggled to keep ourselves busy for the whole 10 day duration, given that we weren’t able to visit any of the surrounding islands.
+As well as exploring Ubud, we also took a trip to the zoo, but aside from that, we struggled to keep ourselves busy for the whole 10-day duration, given that we weren’t able to visit any of the surrounding islands.

 So, in summary: We did enjoy our time in Bali, but we definitely didn’t LOVE it.
 It’s a tricky place to experience on a budget, though there are some truly beautiful landmarks which are worth seeing for yourself.